 I was desperately hoping for a glimpse of Him through the tears.
 The Dads.
 All those giant holes in my world.
 Holes that would never be fixed.
 Then eventually the Dads and sons faded in with all the other people.
 And I saw more of God each week.
 I get peace.
 I hear scripture of God being the “father to the fatherless.”

 I can’t believe it took me so long to identify this pattern!
-Every time I have a void – a hole in my life – that’s all I see at church.
+Every time I have a void – a hole in my life – that’s all I saw at church.
 Why did I not see this before?

 It’s the enemy.
 He picks on me on a “Hole Day”.

 Why did I think I would be protected from his devious ways at church?
 He is amazing at what he does.
-He attacks me in places where I should feel safe.
+He attacks me in places where I should feel safe, like church.
 He clouds my mind with so much grief and pain from this broken world.
 And it’s so loud that I can’t hear or see my amazing God.
 On Hole Days, I feel like I’m the only one with a Hole.
 And I doubt that God loves me.
 Why wouldn’t the enemy attack me at church?
 Why wouldn’t he stoop to remind me of all the things I don’t have?
 And in the very spot.
 Where I need to be.